-Other reports provided include estimates of the level of free assets and half yearly results of investigations into the robustness of the Estate and each Additional Account to different economic and investment scenarios.
+Other reports provided include investigations into the robustness of the Estate and each Additional Account to different economic and investment scenarios.

 The level of the Estate and each Additional Account is managed appropriately by the Directors upon receiving Actuarial Advice.
 If the size of the Estate or Additional Account is outside the range around the target level they may authorise an increase or reduction in the level of the Estate or Additional Account by changing as necessary the investment strategy, bonus strategy, payout strategy or smoothing strategy as described in the later sections in this document in order to maintain fair treatment of policyholders.
 Any action which the Directors may decide to take will depend on factors including the reasons for and extent to which the Estate or Additional Account is above or below the target level, whether the situation is expected to be temporary or longer lasting, and an assessment of the impact of a range of appropriate actions.
 The Directors will obtain Actuarial Advice when assessing the range of potential actions.